Daferia/ultimate_Quiz_P2/README.md

 ## Unfixed Bugs

-+ Found that on mobile devices, it sometimes would render differently on Iphone Safari browsers.
-Could not figure out the reason around it but as it was intermintent i decided to leave the code as is.
-Left the css in for safari browsers but will need to relook at it later.
++ Found that on mobile devices, it sometimes would render differently on iPhone Safari browsers.
+Could not figure out the reason for it but as it was intermittent I decided to leave the code as-is.
 + On smaller devices, the user could not change the theme when viewing the rules section after selecting the game mode.
-Looking at options to achieving this but will be for future releases.
+Looking at options to achieve this but will be for future releases.
 \
 &nbsp;